• Skip to primary navigation

 By taking these questions and answers into account, you can better understand your grocery budget.
 And therefore set it up for better success.

-• Do you pay by cash or card?
+- Do you pay by cash or card?

-• How often do you eat out?
+- How often do you eat out?

-• How much food is being wasted?
+- How much food is being wasted?

-• Do you have a meal plan in place?
+- Do you have a meal plan in place?

-• How much of your grocery shopping is impulse purchases or from "incredible sales?"
+- How much of your grocery shopping is impulse purchases or from "incredible sales?"

 Too Much Food Waste?

 If you have too much food in your house going to waste, it's a big sign that your food budget is too large.
 Too much money set aside for food increases your likelihood of wasting.
-It also increase splurges and impulsive purchases.
+It also increases splurges and impulsive purchases.

-If you find this to be your current situation, try slashing your grocery bill by 10% per month over the course of the next few months to try and find a healthy spot for your food budget.
+If you find this to be your current situation, try slashing your grocery bill by 10% per month over the course of the next few months to try and find a good spot for your food budget.
 One that limits your food waste.

 Now you don't need to worry about passing the tempting clearance stickers or fresh baked French bread calling your name.
 Avoiding impulse buys is one of the BEST ways to cut your grocery bill and still eat healthy.

-Plus grocery pickers are trained in a several week course to pick the best of the best when it comes to meats and produce.
+Plus grocery pickers are trained in a several-week course to pick the best of the best when it comes to meats and produce.
 It's super awesome, and if you haven't tried it already I highly recommend it.

 Special Event Expenses